Byron Kay @konafreediver

 At some point in your freediving you will become limited by your gear.
 Having more responsive and efficient fins will help.
 When choosing a material go for carbon fiber for the best performance in Bi-fins.
 If you really want to become a slippery dolphin-like creature go for a monofin which is even more efficent allowing you to travel deeper faster while consuming less air.

 Kona Freedivers YouTube channel has loads of videos about how to select the best fins

 Probably one of the most overlooked aspects of preparing for diving.
 Freedivers will often carry a gallon jug around to monitor their daily intake.
 Take small sips over a long period of time to allow your body to safely absorb the liquid.
 Water is usually best.
 I like our insulated flasks with Shell Eisenberg's custom art.
 Your body will perform more efficiently when hydrated allowing gas exchange to work optimally and your heart to pump blood more easily.

 Take a freediving course!
 You will learn all of these tips in greater detail and much much more.
-You will also learn how to apply and practice them with instructor feedback helping develop good habits.
+You will also learn how to apply and practice them with instructor feedback.
+This is the fastst way to help you develop good habits.
 For more info on courses read our blog: Don't Waste your Money on a Freediving Course

 Kona Freedivers is Hawaii's highest rated and most reviewed freediving company.
 We offer courses, freediving gear, and excursions.

 Byron Kay is a freediving instructor and the founder of Kona Freedivers and owner of Kona Honu Divers as well as Kona Snorkel Trips.
 They stand out as Hawaii's top rated and most reviewed businesses among their peers having a perfect 5 star rating on google.
 To learn more about Byron and his latest goings on visit his bio page.